splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/windows-config.rst

 Change the default configuration file
 ==========================================

+Before starting the ``splunk-otel-collector`` service, change the variables in the default configuration file to the appropriate values for your environment.
+Based on the specified installation parameters, the following environment variables are saved to the HKLM:\SYSTEM\CurrentControlSet\Services\splunk-otel-collector registry key and set on the ``Environment`` entry.

 To modify any of the configuration values, run ``regedit`` and browse to the path.

 To add or remove command line options for the ``splunk-otel-collector`` service, run ``regedit`` and modify the ``ImagePath`` value in the HKLM:\SYSTEM\CurrentControlSet\Services\splunk-otel-collector registry key.